 •Provide augmentative and alternative communication (AAC) systems for individuals with severe expressive and/or language comprehension disorders, such as autism spectrum disorder or progressive neurological disorders.

 •Provide counseling and consultative services.

 I am a product of Cartersville City Schools, and it is such a privilege to serve in the system I once attended.
-In addition to serving the students at CES, I also provide therapy for students at CHS, students in the Hospital-Homebound setting, private school and daycare locations, and students attending the Georgia Network for Educational and Theraputic Support (GNETS) system.
+In addition to serving the students at CHS, I also provide therapy for students in the Hospital-Homebound setting, private school and daycare locations, and students attending the Georgia Network for Educational and Theraputic Support (GNETS) system.
 I look forward to each school year, and appreciate the opportunity of being a part of your children's lives.
 Our community is very special, and I enjoy giving back in various ways, especially if there is a direct benefit for our students.
-I am actively involved in major fundraising efforts for the Good Neighbor Homeless Shelter, and the Backpack Buddy program, which provides meals for our students over the weekend.
+I am actively involved in major fundraising efforts for the Good Neighbor Homeless Shelter, and the Backpack Buddies program, which provides meals for our students over the weekend.
 Being part of a team that provides quality, personal educational experiences for our students is nothing short of amazing.
 Thanks for your ongoing support!